Diab456/Smart-Select-Glasses-SSG-/README.md

 All calculations and recommendations are based on extensive research, sources included in sources.txt

 ## INSTALLATION
-FourEyes is a python file.
-Before running FourEyes, you will additionally need to install:
+SMART SELECT GLASSES is a python file.
+Before running SMART SELECT GLASSES, you will additionally need to install:
 * OpenCV
 * PIL
 * NumPy